LCA-CI-builds-repair/deepchecks/docs/source/general/index.rst

 General
 =======

-Here you can find the key concepts, structure, recommended flow, and dive in to many of the deepchecks functionalities.
+Here you can find the k.. toctree:: concepts, structure, recommended flow, and dive in to many of the deepchecks functionalities.

 .. image:: /_static/images/general/checks-and-conditions.png
    :alt: Deepchecks Testing Suite of Checks